The Evolution of Touch Screen Technology

 Indium Tin Oxide (ITO)

-Due to this band gap, ITO is highly transparent in the visible region, reflective in the IR region as well as having almost metallic conductivity1 – which make it perfect for use in touch screens!
+Due to this bandgap, ITO is highly transparent in the visible region, reflective in the IR region as well as having almost metallic conductivity1 – which makes it perfect for use in touch screens!
+You can read more about n-type and p-type semiconductors here.

 - Bel Hadj Tahar, R., Ban, T., Ohya, Y., & Takahashi, Y. (1998).
 Tin doped indium oxide thin films: Electrical properties.
 Journal of Applied Physics, 83(5), 2631-2645.